The right architecture and the right tool don't just solve a problem – they reframe what the problem was.

 The Grav Helios Course Hub is my third generation open course companion.
 The previous version eventually split into two separate projects, single-course and multi-course, and naturally maintaining both resulted in more effort.
 That friction turned out to be a signal: multi-course wasn't a variant of the design, it was the default use case that could handle both.
-This approach resolves that with one installation, one plugin, and one licensed Grav Premium theme doing the heavy lifting.
 And using a premium theme made sense on multiple levels – revenue from Helios licenses directly funds continued development of the open-source Grav CMS itself.

-What follows are nine design principles that emerged from this experience, each circling back to the same question: where does this complexity actually belong?
+This experience led me to nine design principles, each circling back to the same question: where does this complexity actually belong?

-Each principle is explored from two angles, a developer perspective and a UX design perspective, because the same insight often looks different depending on where you're standing.
+Nine principles emerged from that process.
+Each is explored from two angles – developer and UX – because the same insight often looks different depending on where you're standing

 The Nine Principles at a Glance

-1. In open source, the people who are most familiar with the platform's seams are often just a conversation away.
+1. In open source, the people who know exactly how the system wants to be extended are often just a conversation away.

 2. The question is never just "can I build this?" – it's "what does it cost to own this instead of the platform?"